Wasson Veterinary Pharmacy Residency

 An independent study consisting of a 4-module veterinary pharmacotherapy course covering drug information resources, anatomy and physiology, regulatory issues, and food animal therapy will be completed by the resident during the first block (each block being 3 weeks long) of the residency.

-Wil Gwin (right), pharmacy director at Purdue University's Veterinary Teaching Hospital, guides Purdue pharmacy student Jonathan Sarky as he fills a prescription during a clinical rotation in the hospital's pharmacy.
+Wil Gwin (right), pharmacy director at the Purdue University Veterinary Hospital, guides Purdue pharmacy student Jonathan Sarky as he fills a prescription during a clinical rotation in the hospital's pharmacy.
 Purdue will become the nation’s third university offering a residency program in veterinary clinical pharmacy practice to provide pharmacists special training in animal health.
 (Purdue University photo/Kevin Doerr)

 In the remaining blocks, residents will spend most of their time in the hospital under the direct supervision of the three veterinary clinical pharmacists with incidental mentoring by faculty service clinicians, all of whom are veterinary specialists.